tegbuna/done-app-front/README.md

 This will is a to-do app that allows a user to identify and keep track of chores they have been assigned that need to be completed.

 # User stories:
-* AAU – I want to be able to see a list of my weekly chores.
+* AAU – I want to be able to create a list of my weekly chores.
 * AAU – I want to be able to check off chores I have completed.